okviz/okviz.github.io/_mydocs/calendar-pro/options/calendar/system.md

 title:              System
 published:          true
 date:               2022-07-27
-modified:           2022-07-27
+modified:           2024-05-15
 order:              /calendar-pro/options/calendar-setup/system
 internal:           system
 ---
+**Default value:** Gregorian

-The **System** option defines the calendar system that Calendar Pro will display in the visual.
+This option defines the calendar system that Calendar Pro will use.

 Learn more about [calendar systems ](../../features/calendar-systems.md) in the features section.

-**Default value:** Gregorian
+<todo>Screenshot of the system option</todo>